The Ultimate Travel Guide to Barcelona

 Breakfast in Barcelona

-Breakfast is the most important meal of the day, and though ours are generally on the lighter side in Spain, it’s still a moment to discover wonderful aspects of Barcelona’s cuisine!
+As they often say, breakfast is the most important meal of the day and though ours are generally on the lighter side in Spain, it’s still a moment to discover wonderful aspects of Barcelona’s cuisine.

 Dining by neighborhood